idaholab/moose/modules/doc/content/help/faq/apptainer.md

   the one you been developing in.

-- Re-visit the failing step occurring in [!ac](CIVET), and scrutinize with the utmost care all commands, arguments used, environment variables set, etc. Even going so far as checking the steps that precede the failing step to determine if those results are cause for concern (cloning succeeded, but perhaps a submodule was not).
+- Re-visit the failing step occurring in [!ac](CIVET), and scrutinize with the utmost care all commands, arguments used, environment variables set, etc. One should even go so far as checking the steps that precede the failing step to determine if those results are cause for concern (cloning succeeded, but perhaps a submodule was not).

 - Perhaps [!ac](CIVET) was instructed to treat warnings as errors (`make -Werror`).
 Or perhaps [!ac](CIVET) is building using a different method (`METHOD=dbg make`), etc.